MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Analysis Details

 A straightforward alternative is to treat $\mathbf{A}_e^\mathrm{v2t}, \mathbf{A}_e^\mathrm{v2v} \quad e\in \{\mathrm{sub, obj, verb}\}$ as a soft segmentation sequence and measure overlap with its corresponding mask track using standard segmentation scores~\citep{rezatofighi2019generalizedintersectionunionmetric, lin2018focallossdenseobject, Sudre_2017}.
-For example, one can threshold instance attention maps to obtain a binary sequence and compute IoU~\citep{rezatofighi2019generalizedintersectionunionmetric} against mask track, or use threshold-free scores such as BCE or Dice.
+For example, one can threshold to obtain a binary sequence and compute IoU~\citep{rezatofighi2019generalizedintersectionunionmetric} against mask track, or use threshold-free scores such as BCE or Dice.
 However, these options either introduce sensitivity to an arbitrary threshold or discard absolute magnitude and retain only shape overlap.
 The loss of magnitude is particularly limiting under 3D full attention, where cross-modal competition suppresses text-side scales.
-At the opposite extreme, simply aggregating raw attention over the whole scene preserves magnitude, but no longer tests whether attention lies on the intended instance trajectory.
+At the opposite extreme, simply aggregating raw attention over the whole scene preserves magnitude but no longer tests whether attention lies on the intended instance trajectory.

 AAS provides a direct measure of what we seek to evaluate.
-Consequently, we use AAS in Sec.~\ref{sec:analysis} to locate interaction-dominant layers and to link attention concentration with semantic grounding and semantic propagation.
+Accordingly, we use AAS in Sec.~\ref{sec:analysis} to locate interaction-dominant layers and to link attention concentration with semantic grounding and semantic propagation.